litingyes/vite-plugin-vue-preview/README.md

 A Vite plugin made for previewing and editing Vue components in Markdown and, of course, exporting a **VuePreview** component to be used directly in Vue applications.

+> [!TIP]
+> For most simple code preview scenarios that don't strongly bind to a vue component, it's even more recommended to use the [sandboxrun](https://github.com/liting-yes/sandboxrun.git)

 ## Demo

 <p align="center">